AthinaLange/CoastalLens/README.md

 Requires dependencies in CODES/basicFunctions and CODES/helperFunctions <br />

 ## Demo (TBD)
 'UAV_rectification_DEMO.m' runs a demo version of the code.
+This will run the feature detection method and using Stability Control Points (based on CIRN QCIT code) and let you compare results.

 ## Testing
 This toolbox is currently in testing phase on the following systems: